 One of the largest challenges to exist for youth leaving care is problems regarding unstable housing or homelessness, as well as educational and employment opportunities.

-Prior to being placed in an alternative care solution, children may have already missed many days or even months of school, setting them back from average children their age.
+Prior to being placed in an alternative care solution, children may have already missed many days or even months of school, setting them back from other children their age.
 During their time in care, youth also have a tough time meeting educational standards, especially while trying to adjust to all the other challenges they have to face at the same time.
 This tends to discourage them from pursuing future educational opportunities, such as college.

 Alternative care youth are also known to have limited work histories and job training opportunities.
-Many have a hard time holding a steady job or lack the incentive and academic preparation to attend a higher education institution or training program.
+Many have a hard time holding a steady job after ‘aging out’ or lack the incentive and academic preparation to attend a higher education institution or training program.
 They are then limited to only obtaining employment through lower paying wages, making them vulnerable to poverty and the inability to establish complete independence.